ln-markets/api-python/README.md

 ### futures_cancel_all_positions

-Cancel all oponed (not running) positions for this user.
+Cancel all opened (not running) positions for this user.

 ```
 # No parameters